qky666/selenide-pom/cookiecutter/{{cookiecutter.repo_name}}/README.md

 ## Known bugs

+- Sometimes android container does not work correctly.
+In that case, you can try: `docker system prune`
 - FlaUI.Webdriver not responding when used inside docker container.
 - Appium `images` plugin is not working with `geckodriver` (appium version 2.12.0).